Ænima: Lyrics and themes

 "Message to Harry Manback" features calming piano music and the background noises of seagulls while a profanity-laden message from an answering machine plays.
-The person who left the message was a visiting Italian friend of Green Jellÿ member Gary Helsinger.
-Helsinger and Keenan were roommates at the time of the incident and Helsinger had earlier ejected the guest from the apartment for eating most of their food and running up an excessive phone bill.
+The message was left by an uninvited Italian houseguest of acquaintance of a former Keenan's housemate, who was irritated at being kicked out of the house.
 The name "Harry Manback" is a reference to a comedy routine by Bill Hicks.
-A follow-up message from the same guest became "Message to Harry Manback II", found on Salival which features strings instead of piano.
+A follow-up message from the same guest became "Message to Harry Manback II", found on Salival, which features strings instead of piano.

 "Hooker with a Penis" refers to a fan who accused the band of selling out after their first EP.
 "OGT" is taken to stand for "Original Gangster Tool".
 Keenan whispers in the left channel throughout the song.
 At 1:41, "consume, be fruitful, and multiply" may be alluding to Genesis, which contains the phrase "be fruitful and multiply" six times.
 During Lollapalooza 1997, a version of "Hooker with a Penis" remixed by Billy Howerdel in the form of lounge music played over the public address system between sets.

 During 1996 concerts, Keenan told audiences that the song "Jimmy" is the sequel to "Prison Sex", and how it is about getting through the abuse.
 It is preceded by "Intermission", a short organ adaptation of the opening riff of "Jimmy".